microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/05_Operator.md

 </pre>

 In this activity, you have simulated a failover for your deployed Availability Group and seen your data is still consistent, intact, and your application has connected with no changes and almost no downtime.

+You can now run **step11_cleanup.sh** if you would like to repeat this Module or repeat any of the other Modules in the workshop.

 <p style="border-bottom: 1px solid lightgrey;"></p>